Particular/docs.particular.net/tutorials/nservicebus-101/index.md

 suppressRelated: true
 ---

-In this self-paced course, you will learn the most important fundamentals of how to get working quickly with NServiceBus.
+In this course, you will learn how to get working quickly with NServiceBus.

 ## Objectives